DKXXXL/Schmidty/README.md

 # Schmidty
 [![Build Status](https://travis-ci.org/DKXXXL/Schmidty.svg?branch=by-llvm-pretty-print)](https://travis-ci.org/DKXXXL/Schmidty)

 Customized Subtyping with sum type.
 Typing Core Scheme.
+An exercise in Haskell, since this world doesn't need yet another programming language anymore.

+From now on, the focus will be on the formal semantic and the type system (See VSchmidty mentioned below) (or maybe other programming language features) instead of a real working implementation.

 Forked from Emesch.